 The fiscal year is the 12-month period from July 1st through June 30th of the following year.
-The assessment is received with property taxes collected in December and April.
-This means the fiscal year starts on July 1st, but the first installment of the assessment will not be collected until December, creating a six-month lag in receiving the money necessary to operate and maintain the streetlights.
-There are sufficient funds available to cover this period.
+The annual assessment is received with property taxes collected in December and April.
+This means the fiscal year starts on July 1st, but the first installment of the annual assessment will not be collected until December, creating a 6-month lag in receiving the money necessary to operate and maintain the streetlights.
+Therefore, a reserve of \$10,593, one half of the annual operating budget, will be carried forward from available fund balance to cover costs from July 1st to December 31st.